HiDiHlabs/ssam-lite/docs/source/installation.rst

 SSAM-lite comes in two flavours -- SSAM-lite and SSAM-lite-server.
 While the usage is almost identical the installation differs quite a lot.
-If you need some help deciding which of the two fits your needs best and what the differences are follow the guide :ref:`local-or-server`
+If you need some help deciding which of the two fits your needs best and what the differences are follow the guide ":ref:`local-or-server`"

 .. image:: ../res/imgs/solo_vs_server.png
   :width: 800